 The Aurora Group

-The Aurora Group is an innovative provider of education and care for children and young people with special needs.
+The Aurora Group is an innovative provider of education and care for children and adults with special needs.